JunseoMin/attention-is-all-you-need-pytorch/review.md

         q = self.layer_norm(q)
 ```
-With these lines can get output of multihead attention.
-FC net and residual connection, normalize output of each attention output value.
+These lines obtain the output of multi-head attention.
+The FC network and residual connection normalize the output of each attention output value.

 **Positionwised Feed foward**
 ```Python